Opaque Types: Refined Vectors

 #[trusted] impl<T> RVec<T> { #[spec(fn(self: &mut RVec<T>[@n], T) ensures self: RVec<T>[n+1])] pub fn push(&mut self, item: T) { self.inner.push(item); } }

-says that it takes a updatable reference to an RVec<T>
+The refined type for push says that it takes a updatable reference to an RVec<T> of size n and, a value T

-and ensures that upon return, the size of self
+and ensures that upon return, the size of self is increased by 1.

 Creating a Vector with push